intentframe/intentframe/docs/executor.md

 becomes a clean `ExecutionResult(success=False)` returned to the caller.
 The gateway never crashes because an adapter misbehaved.

+`WorkerPool` concurrency is an executor-local ceiling, not the top-level security model.
+In the supervised IntentFrame runtime, Core submits one approved execution at a time and waits for the result before the next intent is evaluated.
+That is what preserves the "one writer per protected environment" property.
+A higher executor `max_workers` value only says the executor can bound and time out concurrent adapter calls if they arrive; it does not replace the Core/supervisor singleton guarantee.

 ---

 ## 5. Credential isolation